SyedAsadRazaDevops/How-to-Deploy-Reactjs-and-Laravel-with-subdirectory-using-NGINX/README.md

 ```
 sudo systemctl restart nginx
 ```
-- you can check the full configration on github repo file name **" "**.
+- you can check the full configration on github repo file name **"reactjs_configration"**.

 **Nginx config:**